Vegetable Tian Recipe

 Notes

-It is essential to season the vegetables with salt and pepper before arranging them in the baking dish.
+• Seasoning the vegetables with salt and pepper before arranging them in the baking dish is essential.

 Nutrition